• Skip to main content

 Once candidates become RNs, then they must gain experience in either a trauma hospital or cardiac care center.
 While working in these positions, RNs should network with cardiologists and cardiac intensivists.
 It will be these relationships that pave the way for a smooth transition into the cardiac cath lab.

-In addition to earning an RN degree, cardiac cath lab nurses are expected to earn Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) certification.
+In addition to earning an RN degree, cardiac cath lab nurses are expected to earn Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) certifications.

 While not required, cardiac cath lab nurses are urged to consider obtaining Cardiac Vascular Nursing Certification.
 RNs can earn this certification through the American Nurses Credentialing Center (ANCC).
 To qualify for the certification, RNs must: